 - There is some dispersed camping west of Blue Mesa, near the Morrow Point Reservoir (also part of Curecanti).
 Continue on CO 92 after the Blue Mesa Reservoir (not Hwy 50) heading towards Crawford.
 Go for 8.3 miles after the fork (50/92) and make a right on County Road 720.
 Camping is permitted once you hit the Gunnison N.F. in a few minutes.
 Another option is to drive 18.9 miles from the intersection (50/92) to Forest Service Rd 719.
 This accesses the n.f. in a couple of minutes where camping is all over.

 Rifle Gap State Park – A picturesque state park located just northeast of Rifle.
 Rifle Gap Reservoir welcomes boats, jet skis, water skis, from April through October.
 The fishing is great too.

 Rifle Falls State Park – This stunning waterfall is just up the road from Rifle Gap.
 Rifle Falls is a small, forested state park, with creek-side campgrounds.
-There is fishing here to in some ponds and at the Rifel Falls State Hatchery, a 1 mile hike from the falls.
+There is fishing here to in some ponds and at the Rifle Falls State Hatchery, a 1-mile hike from the falls.

 Colorado River State Park – There are 5 sections of this convenient state park located on the Colorado River.
 Camping is available in 2 of the sections.

-Island Acres CG – 6 miles west of Palisade on I-70, if you don’t mind the highway, this is a centrally located around numerous attractions, including Grand Mesa, Rifle, Palisade and Grand Junction.
+- Island Acres CG – 6 miles west of Palisade on I-70, if you don’t mind the highway, this is centrally located around numerous attractions, including Grand Mesa, Rifle, Palisade, and Grand Junction.
 73 sites, basic, electric & full hookup, Reservations

 Highline Lake State Park – An oasis in western Colorado’s high desert.
 Highline Lake permits boating, jet skiing, water skiing, and Mack Mesa Lake is open to hand/electric powered boats.